5T33Z0/Clover-Crate/Graphics/README.md

 	- **RX570** &rarr; `Orinoco`

 **Source**: [**Clover Changes**](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2778575)

+### Patching ATI/AMD Connectors
+ATI/AMD framebuffers can be patched to adssign different connectors to output the video signal.
+You can follow [this guide](https://www.insanelymac.com/forum/topic/282787-clover-v2-instructions/#comment-1853099) if you have need to do this.
+But keep in mind that this guide is from 2012 so I don't know if it is still relevant today.

 ## Dual Link
 The default value is `1`, but for some older configurations this will cause issues.
 In this case, set it to `0`.